 Addressing the Common Causes

 In developing health care systems and educational curricula that prioritize patient safety and education simultaneously, multiple check-points should exist which are able to systematically eliminate the potential for patient harm.
 Some ways in which this can be incorporated into medical education include curriculum reform that lengthens clinical training periods.
 Many medical schools have transitioned, or are in the process of transitioning, from the traditional 2 + 2 model of training where the first two years of medical school are spent as “pre-clinical” years in the classroom and the third and fourth year are spent on the wards to a new 1.5 + 2.5 program where transition into clinical medicine occurs at an earlier stage in a students training.
+Moreover, during preclinical years, students should have the opportunity to engage clinical scenarios through situations such as early exposure to the hospital system, observation during doctor-patient interaction in inpatient and outpatient settings, and, early attempted communication with patients in a controlled environment.
 In theory, more clinical training should allow students increased opportunity to learn new skills from senior physicians.
+Additionally, the inclusion of an ethics curriculum starting in the preclinical years of medical training would add overall value to the system of education and prepare students for their clinical years.
 Other system-wide approaches to improving student training includes implementation of standardized assessment tools and observed clinical scenarios with live feedback for trainees, as well as protected teaching time for supervising physicians.

+In addition to formal clinical training, medical students learn passively from observing senior physicians in what could be called the Hidden Curriculum of medical education.
+Often emulation of observed positive qualities is beneficial for medical students and trainees.
+Conversely, when students observe and then repeat behavior of seniors that is either medically unsound or medically unethical, the hidden curriculum may reinforce behavior that is detrimental to patient care and lead to patient harm.
+Regular faculty education and training may make senior physicians more cognizant of this hidden curriculum in medical education.

 One study from Brigham & Women's Hospital Department of Surgery, Boston, Massachusetts, found that coaching of senior surgical residents improved residents’ performance of non-technical skills in a simulated laparoscopic cholecystectomy (p=0.04) by using the Non-Technical Skills for Surgeons (NOTSS) behavior rating system[11].
 This system allows evaluation of non-technical skills in categories of situation awareness, decision-making, communication and teamwork, and leadership.
 The system utilizes video recordings of operative situations and allows surgeons to give feedback to trainees on non-operative aspects of surgery performance.
 Additionally, the study found improvements in outcomes such as time to call for help during bleeding, operative time, and path length of laparoscopic instruments.
 Through initiatives like these, structured observation and feedback can be built into medical training in order to better improve communication and awareness between team members, and safety for patients.